hashicorp/design-system/website/docs/components/button/partials/guidelines/guidelines.md

 !!!

-Medium is the preferred size, but use a button size that best fits the UI (i.e., don't use a `large` button in a table).
+Medium is the preferred size, but use a button size that best fits the UI (i.e., don’t use a `large` button in a table).

 Buttons are able to be manually stretched to accommodate a need for a full-width button.
 Full-width buttons should fill 100% of the parent container.